-Free Online Video Trimmer - Fast AI Video Editor | HeyGen
+Free online video trimmer - fast AI video editor | HeyGen

 HeyGen supports MP4, MOV, AVI, and most common video formats for quick uploading.
 If a file doesn’t load, it may be corrupted or exceed the upload limits.

-You can trim videos without creating an account, making it easy to get started straight away.
+You can trim videos without creating an account, making it easy to get started right away.
 Sign up only if you want more features and cloud storage options.

 Yes.
-You can trim multiple sections and remove unwanted moments in a single edit.
-Once you’re done, simply export your polished clip in seconds.
-For more advanced creation needs, the Pro plan starts at $49
+You can trim several sections and remove unwanted moments in a single edit.
+Once you’re finished, simply export your polished clip in seconds.
+For advanced creation needs, the Pro plan starts at $49

 No. The tool preserves your video’s original resolution while delivering smooth, precise cuts.
 You can also resize your clip using the Resize Video tool if needed.